 Cards With the Best Bonuses for Signing Up

-Chase Sapphire Preferred Card: You’ll earn 50,000 points after spending $4,000 on the card within three months, and they’ll even give you 5,000 more points for adding an authorized user to the account.
+Chase Sapphire Preferred Card: You’ll earn 50,000 points after spending $4,000 on the card within three months.
 This isn’t the biggest number bonus you’ll ever see, but the points are among the most valuable out there, transferring to airlines including United, British Airways, and Singapore, and to hotel programs including Hyatt and Marriott.
 The card’s $95 fee is waived the first year.

 Cards that are Best for Ongoing Spending

-Amex Everyday Preferred: American Express went about designing a card for multitasking moms, and wound up building the strongest American Express Membership Rewards–earning card on the market, which gives you a 50% bonus on all points earned if you use it 30 times in a month, and also has spending bonus categories on top.
-AmEx points transfer to many airlines including Singapore, British Airways, All Nippon, Air France, Delta, and Alitalia.
-Note that the sibling of this card, the Amex Everyday, is the only no annual fee card whose points transfer 1-to-1 into your choice of airline miles.
+Amex Everyday Preferred: American Express went about designing a card for multi-tasking moms and wound up building the strongest American Express Membership Rewards–earning card on the market.
+It gives you a 50% bonus on all points earned if you use it 30 times in a month, and it also has spending bonus categories on top.
+AmEx points transfer to many airlines, including Singapore, British Airways, All Nippon, Air France, Delta, and Alitalia.
+Note that the sibling of this card, the Amex Everyday, is the only no-annual-fee card whose points transfer 1-to-1 into your choice of airline miles.

 Cards With the Best Perks and Benefits

 Alaska Airlines Visa Signature: This Bank of America card comes with the unique benefit of a $99+tax companion ticket that isn’t like most companion tickets in travel—it really is good for any seat on any of their flights.
-If you can book a paid economy ticket with Alaska, you can book a companion for just over $100.
-I consider the companion ticket worth the card’s $75 annual fee, since it’s good throughout Alaska’s route network—even for trips between the U.S. East Coast and Hawaii.
+If you pay for an economy ticket on Alaska, you can book a companion for only slightly more than $100.
+I consider the companion ticket to be worth the card’s $75 annual fee, since it’s good throughout Alaska’s route network—even for trips between the U.S. East Coast and Hawaii.